 With an affordable price range, the Sony ICD-PX312 delivers good sound quality for the cost.
 There’s a speaker at the bottom to let you playback your recordings without headphones.
 It comes with a 2 GB built-in flash memory and it records files in MP3 format.
 You can also add an extra memory card as it has a micro SD slot for additional storage capacity.

 The Tascam DR-05 is a tiny, yet very sturdy portable digital recorder that comes with an under $100 price tag.
 It’s designed for quick setup and recording, similar to the Zoom H1.

 The DR-05X can export audio in two file formats, WAV and MP3.
 It comes with a 3.5mm mini-jacks port so that you can connect an extra microphone or a headphone to listen to your recordings.
 It’s good for spoken word and podcast recording, but not much else.

 If you have a higher budget, take a look at the Tascam DR-40X.
 It comes with a XLR/TRS Combo Jack (1: GND, 2: HOT, 3: Cold) for input, instead of the 3.5mm mini-jacks port for professional audio quality options.

 6. EVISTR L157 Digital Recorder

-It is one of the best cheap digital recorders for podcasting that comes in under $50.
-So, if you’re just starting out and don’t want to spend too much, the EVISTR digital recorder is a good option.
+The EVISTR L157 is one of the best cheap digital recorders for podcasting that comes in under $50.
+So, if you’re just starting out and don’t want to spend too much, the EVISTR digital voice recorder is a good option.
 It’s not a professional-grade audio recorder you don’t have to worry about the functionality.
 You can see the menu buttons are limited when compared to the H4n Pro and others.